-- kwargs (Object) configuration options. - kwargs.data (Array.<Object>) list of input form data for each form, where property names are field names.
-A formset with data is considered to be "bound" and ready for use validating and coercing the given data. - kwargs.files (Array. < Object>) list of input file data for each form. - kwargs.autoId (String) a template for use when automatically generating id attributes for fields, which should contain a {name} placeholder for the field name.
-Defaults to id{name}. - kwargs.prefix (String) a prefix to be applied to the name of each field in each form instance. - kwargs.initial (Array. < Object>) a list of initial form data objects, where property names are field names if a field's value is not specified in data, these values will be used when rendering field widgets. - kwargs.errorConstructor (Function) the constructor function to be used when creating error details defaults to ErrorList(). - kwargs.managementFormCssClass (String) a CSS class to be applied when rendering BaseFormSet#managementForm(), as default rendering methods place its hidden fields in an additonal form row just for hidden fields, to ensure valid markup is generated.
+- kwargs (Object) configuration options. - kwargs.data (Array. < Object>) list of input form data for each form, where property names are field names.
+A formset with data is considered to be "bound" and ready for use validating and coercing the given data. - kwargs.files (Array.<Object>) list of input file data for each form. - kwargs.autoId (String) a template for use when automatically generating id attributes for fields, which should contain a {name} placeholder for the field name.
+Defaults to id{name}. - kwargs.prefix (String) a prefix to be applied to the name of each field in each form instance. - kwargs.onChange (Function) A callback to indicate to the a React component that the formset has changed, e.g. when another form is added to the formset.